 - fresh green coriander chopped fine to garnish (approximately 2 tablespoons)

-Thoroughly wash the lamb, drain and put into a large mixing bowl.
+Put the lamb into a large mixing bowl.
 Add the yogurt and mix to coat the meat well.
 Keep aside.

 Add all the whole spices and fry for 1 minute or till spices are slightly darker in color.